Jawschamp/Project-Magma/README.md

 * Presence Online/Offline users after login/logout/closed app/closed page

 ## Problems
-* Currently Login/registration does not save (planning a fix soon)
+* Currently Login/registration does not save (planning a fix soon) # al data isn't saving to the db and when Docker is rerun it all disperses
 ## Latest Fixes

 # Working on